 I was fuming.
 Not only was I annoyed that this person exaggerated what had happened (for his own personal gain), but more so that I had let someone’s opinions get the better of me and had a drink in the first place.
 That’s when I knew it was time to stop telling people about quitting booze.
 I clearly didn’t feel strong enough to deal with the peer pressure and I quickly learned that it wasn’t anyone’s business other than my own.

 Whenever people asked about my sobriety I’d quietly let them know how I was getting on.
 But it wasn’t until 3 months in, when I really felt all the benefits, that I was confident enough to deal with people’s comments.

 Now I’m just over 2 years sober and couldn’t imagine my life any other way.
 Life is so much easier to manage, and it feels like I’m back to reality again.

 It’s crazy to think that for a generation who speak so openly about mental health, we are such binge drinkers and have never taken a step back to think maybe there might be a link between our mental health and our relationship with alcohol.

 Alcohol is a depressant and we need to take this more seriously.

-It’s even more crazy to know that there is such a thing as peer pressure when you’re adulting in your mid-20’s and beyond.
+It’s even crazier to know that there is such a thing as peer pressure when you’re adulting in your mid-20’s and beyond.

 From learning both of these things I now realise that mental health should never be at the risk of peer pressure.
 Support and community are important factors that we need to embrace in our lives.